zhaohuanqdcn/tp/docs/DeveloperGuide.md

 #### Implementation

-A system timer is implemented to automatically update Ui (implemented) and send reminders (proposed) as time passes by if the app is running in the background (no user interaction).
+A system timer is implemented to automatically update Ui and send reminders as time passes by if the app is running in the background (with no user interaction).
 The timer is handled by `Scheduler` and `ScheduledTask`.
 The `Scheduler` keeps track of the next upcoming meeting, if any, and uses a `Timer` to start `ScheduledTask`.
-When the time comes, the `Timer` executes `ScheduledTask` where `Scheduler` and `Ui` are updated.
+When the time comes, the `Timer` executes `ScheduledTask` where the application gets updated.
+Different types of tasks extend `ScheduledTask` to achieve various functionalities.
 The dependencies are shown in the diagram below.

 ![SchedulerClassDiagram](images/SchedulerClassDiagram.png)